bquast/Distributions-Probabilistic-Beliefs/README.md

 Abstract
 --------------------------------------------------------
 By constructing a distribution of the belief structure of a single agent, we can mitigate seemingly incommensurable beliefs.
 This paper proposes to generalise the concept of a single agents belief, from a point estimate to a distributional approximation.
 This will allow us to deal with differing estimates of the probability *p*, as well as with estimates of *p* and *not p* not summing to unity, in meaningful way.
-Additionaly with a distributional approximation, we can estimate agents' beliefs, using the state they are in.
+Additionally with a distributional approximation, we can estimate agents' beliefs, using the state they are in.

 Introduction
 --------------------------------------------------------